Model Serving

 Routing page

-Click the token creation button located to the right of the generated token list in the routing information.
+Click the 'Generate Token' button located to the right of the generated token list in the routing information.
 In the modal that appears for token creation, enter the expiration date.

 Token generation dialog

 The issued token will be added to the list of generated tokens.
-Click the copy icon in the token item to copy the token, and add it as the value of the following key.
+Click the 'copy' button in the token item to copy the token, and add it as the value of the following key.

 Generated token copy